sameersbn/docker-gitlab/CONTRIBUTING.md

 # GitLab-CI Configuration

-When using your own gitlab instance, the provided .gitlab-ci.yml will be automatically be using the settings provided by the GitLab Instance.
-If needed several options can be overriden.
+When using your own GitLab instance, the provided .gitlab-ci.yml will automatically be using the settings provided by the GitLab instance.
+If needed, several options can be overriden.

 Overrides for these values can be set within the project, under `Settings` -> `CI/CD` -> `Variables`.